Placental abruption (abruptio placentae) is an uncommon yet serious complication of pregnancy.

 When to see a doctor

-Seek emergency care if you experience any classic signs or symptoms of placental abruption, including:
+Seek emergency care if you have any signs or symptoms of placental abruption.PreviousNext

-Various factors can increase the risk of placental abruption, including:
+Factors that can increase the risk of placental abruption include:

 Placental abruption can cause life-threatening problems for both mother and baby.